 University Staff: Overtime and Compensatory Time Policy

-Departments have been delegated authority to approve overtime hours as needed up to 120 hours annually for their non-salaried classified staff.
+Departments have been delegated authority to approve overtime hours as needed up to 120 hours annually for their non-salaried university staff.
 This overtime limit is applied on a fiscal-year basis and is prorated for part-time employees.
 While it is important to hold overtime to a reasonable level due to morale and stress, it is equally important to compensate employees for all hours worked.
 Prior approval is required for overtime hours exceeding the 120 hour limit in a fiscal year.
 Requests to exceed the 120 hour limit should be sent to Diana Allaby before the employee works the overtime.

 This document provides information on the College of Letters & Science policy for overtime and compensatory time for University Staff.

 The College will cover the cost of overtime for staff paid on general purpose revenue funds (101) up to the 120 hours limit.
 Please note that overtime approvals and denials should be based solely on need, and all reasonable requests from qualified employees in the work unit should be given appropriate consideration to work overtime.
 If an employee is denied the ability to work overtime, the employee must be given clear reasons for the denial.

 Employees should not work overtime unless specifically authorized by or requested by the supervisor.
 Employees may either be paid for approved overtime and/or they may receive compensatory time.